Admission Control and Query Queuing

-- The Default Query Memory Limit for the pool is 10 GB.
-Therefore, any query running in this pool could use up to 50 GB of memory (default query memory limit * number of Impala nodes).
+- The Maximum Query Memory Limit for the pool is 10 GB and Minimum Query Memory Limit is 2 GB.
+Therefore, any query running in this pool could use up to 50 GB of memory (Maximum Query Memory Limit * number of Impala nodes).

 You can combine the memory-based settings with the upper limit on concurrent queries described in Concurrent Queries and Admission Control.
 If either the maximum number of or the expected memory usage of the concurrent queries is exceeded, subsequent queries are queued until the concurrent workload falls below the threshold again.

 Use per-query memory limits to prevent queries from consuming excessive memory resources that impact other queries.
 We recommends that you set the query memory limits whenever possible.

 If you set the Max Memory for a resource pool, Impala attempts to throttle queries if there is not enough memory to run them within the specified resources.